 Are police recruiting people at the moment?

 NZ Police are always recruiting.
 Police are committed to maintaining constabulary numbers and replacing those who leave.
-We're looking to recruit at least 400 people between May 2013 and June 2014.
+We're looking to recruit at least 300 to 350 people in 2015.

 Will size, gender, ethnicity, sexual orientation or religious beliefs affect my application?

 None of these factors will affect your application.
-New Zealand Police values what you bring to the job as an individual.
+NZ Police values what you bring to the job as an individual.
 We want people to bring their culture, their background and their values to the job.

 How long does the police recruitment process take?

 Like any professional career becoming a police officer doesn't happen overnight.
-It generally takes a minimum of 4-6 months from the time you apply, through to reaching the candidate pool to be selected for the Royal New Zealand Police College.
+It generally takes a minimum of 6-12 months from the time you apply, through to reaching the candidate pool to be selected for the Royal New Zealand Police College (RNZPC).
 Please note that this time is on average and will vary between districts.
 Your motivation, your preparation and availability can also affect the amount of time in the process.

 What are the eligibility criteria for joining NZ Police?